KalvenDebig/ssc-brewery/README.md

 ## Spring Security for Common Vulnerabilities

-* Spring Security has built in suppor to address several common vulnerabilities
+* Spring Security has built in support to address several common vulnerabilities
     * Cross-site Scripting (XSS)
     * Cross-site Request Forgery (CSRF)
     * Security HTTP Response Headers
-        * Variety of headers can be set to imporve browser security
+        * Variety of headers can be set to improve browser security
     * Redirect to HTTPS

 ## Anatomy of a XXS Attack